InteractPro: A Unified Framework for Motion-Aware Image Composition: Experiment

 \subsection{Qualitative Results}

 We present qualitative results with the baseline works in Fig.~\ref{fig:quali_all} and a detailed explanation on our composite results below.
-Rows (a-b) are performed with InteractMotion and (c-d) are with InteractPhys.
 In (a), introducing a few bubbles near a thumb demonstrates dynamic interaction, where the bubbles burst upon contact with the thumb, capturing a moment of delicate rupture.
 In (b), a cup of water is mixed with a yellow-colored liquid.
 The resulting composite vividly illustrates the water adopting traces of yellow to indicate the mixture.
 In (c), only the plant’s branches bend upon impact of the falling object, demonstrating precise, localized force control—while the pot remains unchanged due to its higher mass.
 This level of targeted physical deformation is difficult to achieve with diffusion-based methods, which often fail to convey the impact of heavy objects on specific parts of a scene.
 In (d), the car deforms under the weight of the heavy log, illustrating realistic bending behavior consistent with the material properties and physical context.

 Notably, our method excels in generating motion-aware composites with seamless integration of dynamic foreground objects across various scenes.
 Analyzing identity consistency, the foreground elements retain their defining characteristics after our InteractMotion composition.
 In contrast, other methods fail to retain the characteristics of the reference foreground image.
 For example in row (a) and (d), all four other methods generates bubbles and log respectively, that are different from the reference image.
 Furthermore, our blending is executed skillfully, leaving no discernible edges or mismatched textures.
 Most importantly, other methods often overlook the finer physics details of object interactions and lack physical realism.
 They fail to account for context-driven dynamics like impact of weight in row (c-d), which are crucial for accuracy.
 Our results underscore the significance of context-aware and physics-driven composition, where inserted objects not only fit visually but also behave according to real-world physical principles, a level of realism that prior methods struggle to consistently achieve.